 As you age, your estate planning changes.
 If you’re middle-aged, chances are you’ll have more assets than a young couple and you’ll want those assets to be protected.
 You may want to create trusts to minimize any possible estate and inheritance taxes.

 And finally, as an older individual, you may be thinking about what can happen if you become disabled.
-While having your affairs in order as to not leave the burden on your loved ones will be important, having advanced directives, a living will, and trusts established can help you rest easy that you and your family will have a clear plan for your future.
+While having your affairs in order as to not leave the burden on your loved ones will be important, having advanced directives, a living will, and trusts established can help you rest easy knowing that you and your family will have a clear plan for your future.

 Why Worry about Estate Planning Now?